 During the holiday season, millions are usually embarking on their European winter-wonderland vacation.
 This year, 2020 has us instead staring out our windows longing for an escape.
-Since many of these markets are closed this year, let your imagination guide you through the stalls of magical European Christmas markets.
+Since many of these markets are closed this year, let your imagination guide you through the stalls of magical European Christmas markets in some of Europe’s most beautiful cities.
 Close your eyes, feel the cold on your nose and a hot cup of mulled wine in your hands.
 Start planning for Christmas 2021!

 in a rush? pin for later!

 - bath, uk

 - bratislava, slovakia

 - brussels, belgium

 - cluj-napoca, romania